vietnamcrypto/vietnamcrypto.github.io/_posts/2021-03-03-a-simple-guide-to-blockchain-technology.md

 How Blockchain Technology Works.
 Guide for Beginners
 ----------------------------------------------------

 ### Nearly everyone has heard of Blockchain and that it is cool.
 But not everybody understands how it works.
-This article…
+This articleâ€¦

 cointelegraph.com